types of paint

 Light Reflective Paint

-Light-reflective paints are a great way to boost brightness if you want to brighten a room.
+Light-reflective paints are a great way to brighten a dark room.

-These special paints make spaces feel up to 40% brighter than regular paints using unique light-reflecting particles.
-If you’re looking for light-reflective paint, look at Dulux’s Light & Space range
+This special paint makes spaces feel up to 40% brighter than regular paint by using unique light-reflecting particles.
+Check out Dulux’s Light & Space range if you want light-reflective paint.

 Enamel Paint